More About TTJ

 We are a gentle art, a defensive art.
 We do not issue challenges for proof of skill or personal pride.
 We are peaceful warriors.
-We train to defend ourselves and hope and pray we never have to use our skills...but that is only part of who and what we are.
+We train to defend ourselves and hope we never have to use our skills...but that is only part of who and what we are.

 When we spar, it is for the purpose of learning, not for fun, and, once again, not to prove our skill or test someone else’s.
 We are non-competitive.
 Sparring is done rarely, and only between an instructor and student.
 Challenging a fellow student or the instructor is a serious act of disrespect and dishonor.

 The True Martial Artist

 The goal of a true martial artist is to achieve enlightenment by bringing the mind, body and spirit together as one with the Universe.